transient

 transient (plural transients)

-1. Something which is transient.
+1. Something that is transient.

 2. (physics) A transient phenomenon, especially an electric current; a very brief surge.

-4. A person who passes through a place for a short time; a traveller; a migrant worker
+4. A person who passes through a place for a short time; a traveller; a migrant worker.

 Synonyms Translations Translations Translations